phetdam/kenkyusha_proj/README.md

 ![./banner.png](./banner.png)

-_last updated: 03-30-2020_
+_last updated: 04-07-2020_
 _file created: 03-23-2020_

 Project folder for the BAC Research Team's study of boosting algorithm performance on noisy data sets, with a special focus on XGBoost.
-More to come, so stay tuned.
+This project was motivated by prior experiences with AdaBoost being defeated by label noise, which is a known shortcoming, and theoretical curiosity with regards to gradient boosting, the robustness of boosting to noise, XGBoost, and the XGBoost implementation.

 **Remark.** This directory is subject to change at any notice due to its state of active development.

+## How to use

+**Remark.** The `--warm-start` option has not yet been implemented, so training times may be exceedingly long if you use any of the JSON files from `config`.
+Please use one of the test configurations in `test/config` instead.

+Simply `git clone` this repository onto your local machine and browse around.
+If you are interested in reproducing our results, please execute `noisyeval.py` with an appropriate JSON configuration file, say `foo.json`, either with `./noisyeval.py foo.json --warm-start` in the `bash` shell or by invoking `python noisyeval.py foo.json --warm-start`.
+The option `--warm-start` will instruct `noisyeval.py` to only compute results if there is no preexisting output pickle in the directory it writes results to.

+Please read `doc/config_format.md` for instructions on how to write your own JSON model configurations.

-## Data files
+## Directories

+Below are some brief descriptions of the directories in this repository.

+ * **config**

+The `config` directory contains the JSON configuration files used to produce experimental results.

+ * **data**

-All data files used in this project may be found in the `./data` directory.
-The raw .csv data files downloaded from OpenML can be found in `./data/csv_raw`, while the [minimally] cleaned .csv data files can be found in `./data/csv_clean`.
-We used 8 different datasets for our study and their brief descriptions are below.
-No feature engineering was applied to any data set.
+The `data` directory, as implied, contains all the data used for this project.
+The raw CSV data files downloaded from OpenML are in `data/csv_raw`, where the [minimally] cleaned CSV data files used for model evaluation are in `data/csv_clean`.

+ * **doc**

+The `doc` directory contains relevant documentation.
+File `data_descs.md` contains descriptions for each of the 16 data sets we used in this project, and file `config_format.md` contains instructions on how to interpret and write your own JSON configuration files to feed to `noisyeval.py`, the script we used for evaluating the models.

+ * **kyulib**

+The `kyulib` directory is a local Python package containing the [little] library code used for this project.
+Each function and class in each of the module files, as well as the module files themselves, have docstrings that can be read using the `help` command in the Python interpreter.

-* **iris**
+* **results**

-The classic iris data set.
-150 data points, 4 feature columns, and 3 target classes.
-OpenML link [here](https://www.openml.org/d/61).
+The `results` directory, as implied, contains the main experimental results from running `noisyeval.py` with the main configuration files in `config`.
+Output files are Python pickles, with PNG files for the average ELA/RLA plots.

+**Remark.** For more information on ELA and RLA, see [this paper](https://doi.org/10.1016/j.neucom.2014.11.086) or read the docstrings for the functions `ela` and `rla` in module `kyulib.metrics`.

-* **optdigits**
+* **test**

-Handwritten digits for optical recognition, from UCI.
-5620 data points, 64 feature columns, 10 target classes.
-OpenML link [here](https://www.openml.org/d/28).

-Other data set descriptions to be added.
+The `test` directory contains a copy of a few of the data sets from `data` and some sample configurations, used during project development. `test/config` contains JSON configuration files, `test/data` contains the sample data sets, and `test/results` contains sample evaluation results.